WPL HiPAF® compact

 1 up to 60 population equivalent (PE) where mains drainage is unavailable

 The WPL HiPAF packaged wastewater (sewage) treatment range is regularly specified by the highly regulated UK water utilities, and the range meets stringent European environmental discharge consent standards.
-This makes our products the preferred choice for sensitive locations such as a Sites of Special Scientific Interest (SSSI) such as:
+This makes our products the preferred choice for sensitive locations such as Sites of Special Scientific Interest (SSSI).